tomtom-international/pending-notifications-service/README.md

 ## Customizing the Properties File `notification-secret.properties`

-The system requires a properties file called `notification-secret.properties` on the class path.
+The system requires a properties file called `notifications-service-secret.properties` on the class path.
 This file should contain the following lines:

-    MongoDB.servers = localhost:27017
-    MongoDB.database = pending
-    MongoDB.password = admin
-    MongoDB.userName = admin
+    Database.useInMemory=false
+    Database.servers=localhost:27017
+    Database.database=pending
+    Database.password=admin
+    Database.userName=admin

-If the file is `notification-secret.properties` and placed in `src/main/resources`, Maven will include it in the WAR file which can be deployed on a server.
+If the file is `notifications-service-secret.properties` and placed in `src/main/resources`, Maven will include it in the WAR file which can be deployed on a server.

 The file should normally not be included in this source repository, because it will always need